- Details

 If you are already in Kathmandu or Pokhara and seeking to Hire a guide/porter or tour/trekking packages, you can directly contact an expert via WhatsApp at +9779841146306.
 Or visit our office:- Himalaya View Treks Kaldhara Marg, Kathmandu 44600, in front of the Kathmandu Sport Climbing Center 1st-floor building.

-Moreover, you can book this trip on any date for 2025/2026, we have plenty of departure dates available for 2025/2026 and inquiry for 2024, because most dates are full for 2024 and our guides are already scheduled.
+Moreover, you can book this trip on your own date for 2025/2026, we have plenty of departure dates available for 2025/2026.

 FAQs